Armored Combat Austria

 Medieval Combat, like most combat sports, remains strongly male-dominated in 2024.
 However, ambitions in sports and the willingness to volunteer are not limited by gender, origin, or religion – ARMORED COMBAT AUSTRIA promotes the participation of underrepresented groups, thus providing all athletes and officials with fair opportunities and equal development possibilities.
 We encourage individuals to actively engage in Medieval Combat (in any form), because in armor, we are all equal anyway.

 ARMORED COMBAT AUSTRIA is a member of the Netzwerk Genderkompetenz of 100% Sportthe Austrian Center for Gender Competence and Safe Sport.
-More information can be found at https://genderkompetenz-sport.at/ and https://100prozent-sport.at/
+More information can be found at https://genderkompetenz-sport.at/ and we do https://100prozent-sport.at/

 ARMORED COMBAT AUSTRIA Gender- Representative